2023 24 Hours of Daytona

 The 2023 24 Hours of Daytona (formally the 2023 Rolex 24 at Daytona) was an endurance sports car race sanctioned by the International Motor Sports Association (IMSA).
 The event was held at Daytona International Speedway combined road course in Daytona Beach, Florida, on January 28–29, 2023.
 This event was the 61st running of the 24 Hours of Daytona since its inception in 1962, and the first of 11 races across multiple classes in the 2023 IMSA SportsCar Championship, as well as the first of four rounds in the 2023 Michelin Endurance Cup.
-The No.60 Meyer Shank Racing Acura, driven by Tom Blomqvist, Colin Braun, Hélio Castroneves and Simon Pagenaud, took the overall win, but were later penalized for tire pressure data manipulation, resulting in penalties, fines and probation for those responsible.
-This was Meyer Shank's second Rolex 24 win in a row, and their third in four events.
+The No. 60 Meyer Shank Racing Acura, driven by Tom Blomqvist, Colin Braun, Hélio Castroneves and Simon Pagenaud, took the overall win, but the team was later penalized for tire pressure data manipulation, resulting in penalties, fines and probation for those responsible.
+This was Meyer Shank's second Rolex 24 win in a row, and their third major endurance race win in four events.
+The No. 10 Wayne Taylor Racing Acura finished second overall and scored the most points towards the GTP championship.

+Background

+NASCAR founder Bill France Sr., who built Daytona International Speedway in 1959, conceived of the 24 Hours of Daytona to attract European sports-car endurance racing to the United States and provide international exposure to the speedway.
+It is informally considered part of the Triple Crown of Endurance Racing, with the 12 Hours of Sebring and the 24 Hours of Le Mans.

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2023 IMSA SportsCar Championship (IMSA SCC) in August 2022.
+It was the tenth consecutive year it was part of the IMSA SCC, and 61st 24 Hours of Daytona.
+The 24 Hours of Daytona was the first of eleven scheduled sports car endurance races of 2023 by IMSA, and the first of four races of the Michelin Endurance Cup (MEC).
+It took place at the 12-turn, 3.56 mi Daytona International Speedway in Daytona Beach, Florida from January 28 to 29.